yegor256/blog/_drafts/ssh.md

 I think it's obvious what these arguments are about.

-There are a few convenient decorators, that make it easier to operate with simple commands.
+There are also a few convenient decorators that make it easier to operate with simple commands.

 ## Shell.Safe

-`Shell.Safe` decorates an instance of `Shell` and throws an exception if `exec` exit code is not equal to zero.
+`Shell.Safe` decorates an instance of `Shell` and throws an exception if the `exec` exit code is not equal to zero.
 This may be very useful when you want to make sure that your command executed successfully, but don't want to duplicate `if/throw` in many places of your code.